How to hire the punts

 Please make sure to return the punts back to St John’s on time and ensure you allow enough time to do so.
 Please check the following:

 The punts are returned to the correct mooring stations.
 These are clearly marked inside the back of the punts in black plastic lettering.
-If there is already another punt on your station (and it isn’t the other St Edmund’s punt) please inform the St John’s porters.
+If there is already another punt on your station (and it isn’t the other St Edmund’s punt) please inform the Punt Admiral.

 All equipment is locked to the punts/through the chain.

-Make sure the punt is secured to the bank – a good tug on the chain should check this.
+Make sure the punt is secured to the quay – a good tug on the chain should check this.

-Return the key to the St Johns Cripps Court Porter’s Lodge.
+Return the key to the St Edmund’s Reception desk.

 If there are problems